fdbatista/lumen-nginx/README.md

 This repository is available at https://github.com/fdbatista/lumen-nginx .

 Run stable Lumen/Laravel 9 applications with PHP 8.1.16 FPM, Nginx and Supervisor in a small-size alpine-based Docker image.
+Specially useful when you have no privileges on the deployment infrastructure for install Supervisor.

 Example:

 - Queue worker configuration on `./docker/supervisor/conf.d/queue-worker.conf`: